Paprikar/default-discord-bot-java/README.md

   List the names of the required categories separated by a space to send information about the corresponding categories, otherwise send information about all of them.

+- connections

+  Initiates a connections session in the DM's with the bot.

+  Connections are used for additional features within other services (e.g. vk, telegram, twitter, etc.).

 - config

   > The user typing this command must have administrator rights on the corresponding discord server.